-The goal of this challenge is to segment and parse an image into different image regions associated with semantic categories, such as sky, road, person, and bed.
-The data for this challenge comes from ADE20K Dataset (The full dataset will be released after the challenge) which contains more than 20K scene-centric images exhaustively annotated with objects and object parts.
-Specifically, the challenge data is divided into 20K images for training, 2K images for validation, and another batch of held-out images for testing.
-There are totally 150 semantic categories included in the challenge for evaluation, which include stuffs like sky, road, grass, and discrete objects like person, car, bed.
+Scene parsing is to segment and parse an image into different image regions associated with semantic categories, such as sky, road, person, and bed.
+MIT Scene Parsing Benchmark (SceneParse150) provides a standard training and evaluation platform for the algorithms of scene parsing.
+The data for this benchmark comes from ADE20K Dataset which contains more than 20K scene-centric images exhaustively annotated with objects and object parts.
+Specifically, the benchmark is divided into 20K images for training, 2K images for validation, and another batch of held-out images for testing.
+There are totally 150 semantic categories included for evaluation, which include stuffs like sky, road, grass, and discrete objects like person, car, bed.
 Note that there are non-uniform distribution of objects occuring in the images, mimicking a more natural object occurrence in daily scene.

 For each image, segmentation algorithms will produce a semantic segmentation mask, predicting the semantic category for each pixel in the image.
 The performance of the algorithms will be evaluated on the mean of pixel-wise accuracy and the Intersection over Union (IoU) averaged over all the 150 semantic categories.